 In a Physics Fight, there are three teams present, each of which will assume one of three roles: the Reporter who presents their solution to a problem, the Opponent who challenges the Reporter to demonstrate their solution and the Reviewer who summarizes and evaluates the arguments from the other two sides.
 The fight proceeds as a round robin, with each team assuming all of the roles.

 During the fight, the jury sits at the back of the room.
 The size of the jury ranges from five to seven.

 The reporting team has one minute to decide if it wants to accept the challenge.
 A team can reject a challenge, but after the first two rejections, points will be deducted from the final score.

 The reporting team has five minutes to prepare their response to the problem.
 The team members can communicate only with each other during the entire fight.

 A single member makes an oral presentation of the solution to the problem, incorporating the theoretical background to the problem and experimental evidence for the solution.
 Twelve minutes are allowed for making the presentation, using Powerpoint and a projector.

 After the presentation, a member of the opposing team has two minutes to briefly ask questions of the reporter, and after three minutes of preparation, engages the reporter in a debate about the presented solution.
 The opponent can take up to five minutes to present the case against the reporter, and the remaining time to a total of fifteen minutes is in the form of a debate, with the opponent discussing the validity of the reporter’s presentation.

 The fight continues with the roles of reporter, opponent and reviewer switched until each team performs all three roles.
-The reporter’s average score is multiplied by a coefficient of 3.0, the opponent’s by a coefficient of 2.0, and the reviewer’s by a coefficient of 1.0.
-After a fight each team ends with an aggregate score out of 60.
+The reporter’s average score is multiplied by a coefficient of 3.0, the opponent’s by a coefficient of 2.0.